 Accurate and timely identification of cognitive and emotional difficulties is essential to help patients and carers understand the experience of having a stroke.

 The network has collaboratively developed guidance on mood and cognition screening and assessment for stroke patients in the Greater Manchester care pathway.
+This document includes information on assessment tools and other resources.
 We have also agreed specific guidance on the use of the Montreal Cognitive Assessment (MoCA) after September 2019.